Bee Card (Manchester): Reception

-The GMT system has been criticised in the press as confusing and less flexible than London's Oyster card.
+The GMT system was criticised in the press as confusing and less flexible than London's Oyster card.
 Particular points of criticism include the requirement to buy Metrolink tickets for specific times, a long delay between purchasing a ticket online and the ticket becoming usable, and a lack of clarity regarding the distinction between the smartcard and the accompanying app, which are two independent systems.